 - Where to store documents?

-    A collaborative platform is a tool available to all members of a group in order to promote new working practices in regards to: communication, access to and sharing of information, decision making, project management, conversations, the sharing of ideas, mutual aid…
+A collaborative platform is a tool available to all members of a group in order to promote new working practices regarding: communication, access to and sharing of information, decision-making, project management, conversations, the sharing of ideas, mutual aid…

 When it comes to a broad deployment across an entire organization, the collaborative platform will naturally work with all the existing tools serving the same uses (and there are many!).
 Even the trade tools, which initially appear unconcerned, can be impacted through their actions following the launch of the collaborative platform.
 We will tackle this subject in detail later on.

 Emailing and associated mailing lists are by far the most directly impacted tools following the implementation of a collaborative platform.
 Therefore, the launched groups will gradually replace the use of email within the organization as it moves from personal and private communication to a new way of sharing information and communicating via open or closed spaces.
 Lead by example in your practice and, of course, don’t duplicate in emails the contents published on your collaborative platform.

 Beyond the question pertaining to tools, it is indeed a matter of use.
 We suggest that the steering committee in charge of the project develops a catalog of uses, identifies the tools implemented and gradually improves it with the help of feedback and user practices.

 This article is part of a series focusing on the best practices to be adopted for the launch and implementation of a collaborative platform or private social network within a company or organization.